Future of Shared Mobility in Southeast Asia

 Southeast Asia remains one of the world’s most important tourism destinations.

-Popular destinations attract millions of visitors every year, many of whom prefer flexible transportation options rather than traditional taxi services.
+Millions of visitors travel throughout the region every year and increasingly prefer flexible transportation options rather than relying solely on traditional taxi services.

-Tourism creates high-frequency usage scenarios that can significantly improve fleet utilization rates.
+For operators, tourism creates high-frequency usage scenarios that can significantly improve fleet utilization rates and revenue potential.

 Smart Cities Need Smart Mobility